Location(s): General education courses are offered at all BC locations. Program specific courses are at the North Campus.

 Program Entrance Requirements: This is a limited access program.
 Students are required to complete a supplemental application and meet specific criteria.
 There are a limited number of students admitted to the program each year.
 Please click here for admissions requirements.

-The Physical Therapist Assistant Associate of Science program is a limited access program which is delivered to students at Broward College (BC) North Campus.
+Program Description: The Physical Therapist Assistant Associate of Science program is a limited access program which is delivered to students at Broward College (BC) North Campus.
 The program provides the student with the opportunity to develop technical skills relative to physical therapy through planned clinical, classroom, and laboratory experiences.
 The graduate will be prepared to provide a variety of services under the direction and guidance of a supervising physical therapist.
 Visit program’s website for additional information.
 The clinical education component of the program is managed by the Academic Coordinator of Clinical Education.

 Additional Program Information